Deep Vein Thrombosis

 • Pain, tenderness, or cramping in the lower extremities

-Deep Vein Thrombosis Causes and Risk Factors
+Deep Vein Thrombosis Risk Factors

 • A recent accident or surgery: DVT can develop in veins damaged by surgery or injury, especially when lengthy bed rest is required.